Building and publishing boards

 - Click Publish.

-- Select the default date range or choose a custom date range to include in the HTML file.
+- Select the date range for which to display data in each panel.
+You can choose to use the date ranges that are currently displayed in each panel, or select a custom date range for all panels.
 If you select a custom date range, single-day charts use the To date.

 - Click Download.